 - Health Practices

 - Physical Condition

 Behaviour and socialisation

 Visits start from 4 weeks with dozens of willing helpers (children and adults of all ages) to play with the puppies and help us expose them to new things.
-They're provided with heavy periods of socialisation and constant environmental enrichment opportunities through the use of toys, obstacles, substrates and items to interact with as well as some very basic training.
-They start toilet training as early as 10 days old and are weaned onto both kibble and a variety of raw meats and meaty bones to gnaw on to help develop their digestion.
+They're provided with periods of socialisation and daily environmental enrichment opportunities through the use of toys, obstacles, substrates and experiences as well as some very basic training.
+They start toilet training as early as 10 days old and are weaned onto both kibble and a…

 Health and temperament of the parents through their pedigrees are well researched in the planning stages of a litter.
 Health checks of mothers (and fathers if local/owned by us) are routinely conducted and their maturity and suitability to carry and raise a litter is of utmost importance to us.
-Our Puppies are DNA screened so we already have the results of our mums and ensure they're suitably matched to ensure we're not deliberately creating a puppy Affected by any known diseases we can test for.
+Our Puppies are DNA screened so we already have the results of our mums and check they're suitably matched to ensure we're not deliberately creating…

-We have an older cat, 4 adult dogs and no children.
+We have 4 adult dogs and no children.
 Our house goes into lockdown before puppies are born.
-The whelping box is set up in a room we can keep everyone else out of.
-This is to ensure Mum is comfortable and not stressed before and after her puppies are born.
+The whelping box is set up in a room where Mum is comfortable and not stressed before and after her puppies are born.
 Puppies are raised in our home.
 As Mum settles into motherhood, our interaction with the puppies increases.
 Usually by 3 weeks (coincides with their ears opening) they're moved into a common area to get used to household noises.
-At 4 weeks they venture outside during the day and sleep off the kitchen at night.
-At all times they're separate from the adult dogs by a puppy fence, though Mum is free to come and go as she pleases.
+At 4…

 About the Breeder

 A little about us